yuan-ren/Advanced-Lane-Lines/README.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identify lane-line pixels and fit their positions with a polynomial

 I performed a sliding window search to identify lane-line pixels.
 To start with, I used histogram to find positions of 2 lanes, then used a moving slide window to find lane positions based on previous location.
 I have used 10 windows of width 100 pixels.
 The x & y coordinates of non zeros pixels are found, a polynomial is fit for these coordinates and the lane lines are drawn.